HarshCasper/WebEdge/README.md

 The Python Files have been linted using [flake8](https://flake8.pycqa.org/) which automatically suggests linting errors and issues with formatting and styling.
 You can run the `flake8` command with the given configuration in the Project 🍀

-We are also making use of DeepSource Analysis, which can be viewed [here](http://deepsource.io/gh/HarshCasper/webEdge).
+We are also making use of CodeQL Analysis, which can be viewed [here](.github/workflows/codeql-analysis.yml).
 This allows us to identify potential bugs and anti-patterns with each push to the repository, and potentially fix it 🐛

 For setting up CI/CD, we are making use of [GitHub Actions](https://github.com/features/actions).
 With a simple configuration set-up, we were able to test each build for specific issues, which can be viewed [here](.github/workflows/ci.yml) 🌱